-William H Macy Believes ‘Shameless’ Fans Will See Emmy Rossum Again
+William H. Macy Believes ‘Shameless’ Fans Will See Emmy Rossum Again

 — JustJared.com (@JustJared) March 7, 2019

-According to Variety, William H. Macy – who plays the role of Emmy’s father Frank in the series – does not believe this will be the last time fans see the eldest Gallagher sibling.
+According to Variety, William H. Macy – who plays the role of Emmy’s father, Frank, in the series – does not believe this will be the last time fans see the eldest Gallagher sibling.

 “I think Emmy will come back and make a guest appearance before this thing sets sail.
-She better, otherwise I’m gonna grab her by the ear and bring her back,” Macy said as he firmly believed the Showtime series wouldn’t come to an end with Fiona coming back one more time.
+She better, otherwise I’m gonna grab her by the ear and bring her back,” Macy said as he firmly believed the Showtime series wouldn’t come to an end without Fiona coming back one more time.

 For those who are unfamiliar with the series history, Shameless is an adaption of the U.K. series which is also called Shameless.
 In the original U.K. version, the character of Fiona leaves early on in the series.